 Once you have identified this and are very clear, work on getting answers to these questions:

 When considering your logo, remember that it should be the base for all of your marketing materials and a visual connector across all platforms.
-We have found the best way to get started with determining your business’s and client’s archetype by taking a brand quiz by Kaye Putnam3, a brand expert.
+We have found the best way to get started with determining your business’s and client’s archetype by taking a brand quiz by Kaye Putnam, a brand expert.
 This quiz will help you pick colors, fonts, and commonly used words.

 Is there a background you can use with your logo to compliment it?
 Consider finding something that works with your logo that you can use as the banner and accents on your website, business cards, social media platforms, and all promotional materials – basically ANYTHING you use for marketing!